iksiu6/Mikrotik-CHR---VPS-Nazwa.pl/README.md

 # Mikrotik-CHR---VPS-Nazwa.pl

 Works with Ubuntu 16.04 on VPS on Nazwa.pl
-## Installing

-At the beginning You must download script to Your machine using this command:
+## 1. Download script to Your machine using this command:
 ```
 wget https://github.com/iksiu6/Mikrotik-CHR---VPS-Nazwa.pl/blob/main/script.sh
 ```

-Check Your network adapter using
+## 2. Check Your network adapter using
 ```
 ifconfig -a
 ```